 A number of other industry professionals

 CPD Education Committee This committee strives to develop and deliver optometry-led events and conferences that are relevant, current and affordable, providing a stellar line-up of presenters and engaging speakers.
-Peter Herse (Chair)
+Paula Katalinic

 Membership Engagement Committee This committee focuses on engaging with optometrists across all sectors of our membership.
 It also works on developing a range of strategies to recruit new members and retain existing members.
 Carina Trinh (Chair)

-Early Career Optometrists NSW/ACT The ECONA committee has been formed to engage with, support and represent the growing number of early career optometrists that make up membership of Optometry NSW/ACT.
-Lauren Hutchinson
+Early Career Optometrists NSW/ACT The ECONA committee engages with, supports and represents the growing number of early career optometrists that make up membership of Optometry NSW/ACT.
+Margaret Zhong (chair)

 We asked committee member Sue Kweon to give us an overview of ECONA – the Early Career Optometrists arm of NSW/ACT.
 Here’s what she had to say: